This missionary has ended service. The Advance number will remain active until January 2023.

-Leah J. Magruder is a United Methodist missionary with the General Board of Global Ministries serving as Formation Department assistant at Seth Mokitimi Methodist Seminary.
-She is based in Pietermaritzburg, South Africa.
+Leah J. Magruder is a United Methodist missionary with the General Board of Global Ministries serving as Sciences of Education Lecturer with Katanga Methodist University in the Democratic Republic of the Congo.

 Mrs. Magruder has found great joy in two areas of her professional career – church ministry and education.
 She has been the wife of a pastor for years, giving her opportunities to mentor and journey with others in many walks of life.
 She has also been a classroom teacher and tutor, which has allowed her to learn how to work well with groups of students as well as customizing curriculum for individuals.
 Before beginning her work at the seminary in South Africa, she volunteered there and built a strong rapport among students and staff.